apache/apisix/docs/en/latest/building-apisix.md

 git clone --depth 1 --branch ${APISIX_VERSION} https://github.com/apache/apisix.git apisix-${APISIX_VERSION}
 ```

-You can also download the source package from the [Downloads page](https://apisix.apache.org/downloads/).
-But the source package missing the test case.
-This may affect subsequent operations.
+Alternatively, you can also download the source package from the [Downloads](https://apisix.apache.org/downloads/) page.
+Note that source packages here are not distributed with test cases.

-And you will also find source packages for APISIX Dashboard and APISIX Ingress Controller from [Downloads page](https://apisix.apache.org/downloads/).

-Now, navigate to the directory, create dependencies, and install APISIX as shown below:
+Next, navigate to the directory, install dependencies, and build APISIX:

 ```shell
 cd apisix-${APISIX_VERSION}